onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-So far the application does not have the functionality for adding new notes, although it is possible to do so by dispatching `NEW_NOTE` actions.
+So far the application does not have the functionality for adding new tasks, although it is possible to do so by dispatching `NEW_NOTE` actions.

-Now the actions have a type and a field `data`, which contains the note to be added:
+Now the actions have a type and a field `data`, which contains the task to be added:

 ```js
 {